DiZco12/DiZco12-s-Lightweight-Lore-Friendly-Overhaul/LISTOFCHANGES.md

  - Every Casino and the Lucky 38 Suite have Currency Converters inside
  - Benny isn't a little bitch and will attack you if you shoot at the chairmen
  - The Ultra-Luxe assassin actually has a voice and wears a suit
- - Nero & Big Sal aren't little bitches and attack you if attack Omertas
  - The male bathers in the Ultra-Luxe don't swim in T-Shirts and if you have _those_ mods, bathers won't be naked
  - The picture of James and Catherine from FO3 in Vault 21 now depicts a vault dweller
  - Kathleen isn't mysteriously a part of the NCR